 What this guide is meant to do

-We hope that after reading this guide visitors will have a better grasp over how domains connect to websites or email services.
+We hope that after reading this guide, visitors will have a better grasp of how domains connect to websites or email services.
 We also hope to introduce you to common records that you may be asked to set up from our services like a connection to our Website Pro Product and Email Settings.

 For the following, I will be using my domain actionsperminute.com to demonstrate these items as it is not yet used.